-Negative Cutter – The negative cutter handles the negatives, so that it matches the final cut of the movie as is determined by the editor, producer, studio, or director.
+The negative cutter handles the negatives so that it matches the final cut of the movie, as is determined by the editor, producer, studio, or director.
 The final prints of the film will be made from this negative.

-ADR Editor – ADR stands for: automatic dialogue replacement.
+ADR stands for automatic dialogue replacement.
 This is when actors are called back during the post-production process to re-record dialogue that wasn’t done right during filming.
 The editor will handle this part of the process so that audio matches visuals.

-Matte Artist – The matte artist is a part of the special effects department.
+The matte artist is a part of the special effects department.
 They have the talent to create locations that don’t exist.
-They construct backgrounds, either using traditional methods or on a computer, that blend with the live action on an actual set.
+They construct backgrounds, either using traditional methods or on a computer, that blend with the live-action on an actual set.

-Editor – The editor works closely with the director in editing the film.
+The editor works closely with the director in editing the film.
 The director has the primary say in editing decisions, but the editor often has a lot of input to provide when it comes to the creative decisions that are made with the final cut of the film.
 The editor will often get started while the film is being shot and puts together the preliminary cuts from daily footage.
 Increasingly, editors do their “thing” through computer editing consoles without ever having to touch the actual film.
-When pondering what are film crew positions, the final product wouldn’t be possible without an editor. popular software includes Adobe premier, AVID, and final cut pro.
+When pondering what film crew positions are, the final product wouldn’t be possible without an editor.
+Popular software includes Adobe premier, AVID, and final cut pro.